Parent pages:

 background: #fff; /* Background color */

-border-radius: 30px; /* Radius of outer element exclusive of border width */
+border-radius: 30px; /* Radius of outer element minus border width */

 height: 60px; /* For illustration purposes */